InWaveless/Krosis/README.md

 Performance testing is still ongoing across different hardware configurations.

-On a system equipped with an **Intel Core i7-12700KF, 32 GB of RAM, and an NVIDIA GeForce RTX 3080**, the list runs at a locked 72 FPS at 1920 × 1080.
-Drops into the 40–50 FPS range may occur in the heaviest cities, dense forests, and scenes containing large numbers of NPCs.

 Significant effort has been made to reduce stuttering and optimize demanding locations.
 Final performance will still depend on resolution, GPU performance, available VRAM, and selected graphical settings.

 ## In Summary